 I’ve Been Hit By A Car And They Drove Away – Now What?

 Being involved in a car accident is never a good experience.
-Hopefully, the accident wasn’t serious enough that anyone was injured, but the shock and trauma can still stay with you (and any passengers) and leave you feeling a little bit less safe on the roads.
+Even if the accident wasn’t serious enough that anyone was injured, the shock and trauma can still stay with you (and any passengers) and leave you feeling a little bit less safe on the roads.

 Add to this the burden of having to sort out car repairs and rental cars, as well as dealing with insurance, and you are looking at more than just a headache.
 But what makes an already bad situation worse?

-When the other person, who actually caused the accident, decides to take off, it is called a hit and run, and sadly it happens all too often.
+When the other person, who actually caused the accident, decides to take off, it is called a hit and run, and sadly it happens all too often both while driving and with hit and run accidents on parked cars.
 Sometimes, the other driver is scared and doesn’t know how to deal with the situation.
 Maybe they don’t have insurance or just don’t want to pay.
 Whatever their reason, you don’t want to be left paying for damages that weren’t your fault.

-That is why it is important to know not only the steps to take if you are involved in a hit and run but also how an attorney can assist you best.
+That is why it is important to know not only the steps to take if you are involved in a hit and run accident in a parked car or while driving, but also how an attorney can assist you best.
+If you want to speak to someone straight away, contact us today; you will speak to one of our qualified attorneys on your first call – there is never a charge for initial consultations.

 How An Attorney Can Help When A Driver Hits Your Car And Drives Off